opea-project/docs/getting-started/README.md

 Before moving forward, it's important to familiarize yourself with two key elements of OPEA: GenAIComps and GenAIExamples.

 - GenAIComps is a collection of microservice components that form a service-based toolkit.
-This includes a variety of services such as llm (language learning models), embedding, and reranking, among others.
+This includes a variety of services such as llm (large language models), embedding, and reranking, among others.
 - While GenAIComps offers a range of microservices, GenAIExamples provides practical, deployable solutions to help users implement these services effectively.
 Examples include ChatQnA and DocSum, which leverage the microservices for specific applications.